jcwml/neural_spiral/README.md

 Training epoches: 66,666
 ```

-With such a small network the initial results were quite impressive;
+## With such a small network the initial results were quite impressive, the original CPU spiral in red and the Neural spiral in green;

 ### At 64 samples accurate to what the network was trained at.
 ![64 Samples](https://raw.githubusercontent.com/jcwml/neural_spiral/main/models/M1/64.png)